 We’ve broken this activation process down into 7 steps.
-If you plan your induction process using these top-level guides, you’ll be well on your way to making it a success:
+If you plan your sales induction process using these top-level guides, you’ll be well on your way to making it a success:

-Step 1: Define expectations
+Step 1: Define expectations for your new hires

 In order to be successful, your new hires need to be aware of what success looks like and what’s expected of them every step of the way.
-Create a handbook, giving each new starter an introduction to their new role, a detailed overview of the induction programme and an exciting look at what their future career has in store.
+Create a handbook, giving each new starter an introduction to their new role, a detailed overview of the sales induction programme and an exciting look at what their future career has in store.

 At the same time, the right support from managers, mentors and team leaders is essential to the success of this induction programme.
 To help them coach and develop their new team member effectively, prepare a coaching toolkit at the start of the programme.
 Fill it with useful tools, tips and pre-planned mini coaching sessions so they are aware of everything they need to be a great mentor.

-Step 2: Transfer Knowledge
+Step 2: Transfer Knowledge efficiently

 As a new salesperson, there is so much they need to learn.
 What seems to be an endless list of products, people, processes, performance and cultural norms can be daunting, if not overwhelming for a new salesperson.